2023–2025 Czech Union farmers' protests

-The 2023–2025 Czech farmers' protests are a series of demonstrations driven by opposition to EU agricultural policies, trade agreements, and environmental regulations.
+The 2023–2025 Czech farmers' protests are a series of demonstrations driven by opposition to European Union agricultural policies, trade agreements, and environmental regulations.
 Centered on grievances over unfair competition, rising costs, and bureaucratic burdens, the protests highlighted tensions between Czech farmers and the EU's Green Deal initiatives.

 Environmental policies

 Environmental policies further fueled discontent, particularly the EU's Green Deal, which set ambitious targets such as halving pesticide use, reducing reliance on fertilizers, and designating arable land for biodiversity.
 Farmers resisted these measures, arguing they threatened food production and added regulatory burdens.
 Many also criticized the Common Agricultural Policy (CAP) for its complex compliance requirements, which they claimed increased bureaucracy without providing tangible benefits.

 Economic pressures

 Economic pressures added to the unrest, as farmers struggled with low farm-gate prices and accused supermarkets of squeezing their margins.
 Rising production costs, exacerbated by inflation, surging fuel prices, and expensive fertilizers and labor, further heightened their grievances.